MKTG280 Marketing Internship

 Planned Sequence of Topics and/or Learning Activities

-- All students must attend and participate in a Co-op meeting arranged by the Course Coordinator.
+- All students must attend and participate in an internship meeting arranged by the Course Coordinator.

-- All students must work a minimum of 200 hours during the semester period in which the student is enrolled in this course.
-Students will maintain a log to register days, times, and total hours worked that will be signed by the student and the student's immediate supervisor.
-The log will be turned in by the student to the Course Coordinator, to be verified with the employer, and it will be evaluated by the coordinator as a part of the student's final grade.
+- All students must work a minimum of 120 hours during the semester period in which the student is enrolled in this course.
+Students maintain a log to register days, times, and total hours worked that will be signed by the student and the student's immediate supervisor.
+The log is turned in by the student to the Course Coordinator, to be verified with the employer, and it will be evaluated by the coordinator as a part of the student's final grade.

 - All students will complete an in-depth typewritten project and submit one copy to his or her employer and two copies to the Course Coordinator, and keep one copy for his/her personal file.